pascalhabluetzel/grifo/README.md

 - Check whether connection can be made to BOLDigger.
 - Output in Darwin Core Archive format.

-# BRICO
+# GRIFO
-BRICO is a versatile pipeline for environmental metabarcoding using nanopore sequences with density based clustering for error correction and other utilities.
+GRIFO is a versatile pipeline for environmental metabarcoding using nanopore sequences with density based clustering for error correction and other utilities.
 The name is derived of the legendary creature <em>grifo</em> (Esperanto, Spanish, Old High German; Engl.: griffin) which is partly eagle, lion and deer.
 The name describes how the pipeline integrates existing tools into a new workflow.

 ## Dependencies

-Brico uses the clustering module of <em>ashure</em>, which itself relies on the following tools:
+GRIFO uses the clustering module of <em>ashure</em>, which itself relies on the following tools:

 ``` bash
 pip install pandas          # for organizing underlying data